 - Enhance restoration methods for blurred Pdf417 barcodes

 - Avoid failures during image to text conversion

 - Investigation for a multithreaded framework for Zebra target detection

-There was an issue while reading whole length of the barcode as the whole text was not read and the partial text was returned by the API.
-A detailed investigation was done and observed that current wiped bar restoration works only for NBase and need changes which could be implemented for WBase based barcodes.
+There was an issue while reading the whole length of the barcode as the whole text was not read and the partial text was returned by the API.
+A detailed investigation was done and observed that current wiped bar restoration works only for NBase and needs changes that could be implemented for WBase based barcodes.
 Another problem is the absence of checksum in Code39 barcodes, which doesn’t allow to check if the result correct.
 All these issues were resolved and this issue was sorted out by enabling the wiped bars option.

-Following sample code reads the whole length of the barcode.
+The following sample code reads the whole length of the barcode.

 Aspose.BarCode for .NET Resources